 1. an accredited college or university;

-2. a school which was/is approved by the state department of education; or
+2. a school which was approved by the state department of education; or

 3. a foreign university or college that the Committee deems equivalent to an accredited college or university.

-(d) Foreign applicants whose post-secondary education combined acupuncture training with college level education must have a minimum of five full academic years of study, of which three full academic years must consist of acupuncture training in a Committee approved school.

-5.03: continued

 (2) Acupuncture Educational Requirements.
 An applicant applying for licensure on the basis of successful completion of training in one or more acupuncture schools shall have:

 (a) graduated from a Committee approved acupuncture school, and

-(b) shall have received a minimum of 1,905 hours of clinical/didactic instruction in acupuncture related courses, of which a minimum of 100 hours must be in the supervised diagnosis and treatment of patients for whom the applicant was solely responsible.
+(b) shall have received a minimum of 1,905 hours of clinical/didactic instruction in acupuncture related courses, of which a minimum of 100 hours must be in the supervised diagnosis and treatment of patients for whom the applicant was responsible.
 Courses in anatomy, physiology and other basic sciences do not count towards the 1,905 hour requirement.

 (c) As of January 1, 2009, the minimum number of hours of clinical/didactic instruction in acupuncture related courses shall be the minimum number of hours set by the ACAOM, provided however, that the minimum number of hours required shall not be less than 1,905 hours of clinical/didactic instruction in acupuncture related courses.
 The Committee, in its discretion, may grant a waiver of this requirement for applicants who are licensed acupuncturists in another state.
 The Committee’s minimum number of hours of clinical/didactic instruction in acupuncture related courses shall adjust upwards automatically as of the date that the ACAOM increases its minimum standards.